-Confirmation of Receipt
+Confirmation of Receipt Student Acknowledgment

-Student Acknowledgment

-I,, hereby acknowledge t hat my signature on this document certifies that I have received the official St. Thomas University Nursir ng Student Handbook.
-I understand that it is my responsibility to review the Nursing Student Handbook concerns, or points in which I need clarification. in its entirety and seek clarification on any questions concerns, or points in which I need clarification.
-I further understand that the Nursing Student Handbook c policies and procedures may be amended and/or changed during my enrollment.
-In the event of any chan • I will be able to view them electronically online on St. · my responsibility to review the changes and/or amendn ients in their entirety.
-I understand that the St. Thomas University Nursing St udent Handbook contains program-specific policies and procedures for which I must comply.
-In the event a • Nursing Student Handbook, the Nursing Student Handb • healthcare is an ever-changing environment, the Nursin improve educational outcomes and client safety.
-I acknowledge the company of the compa comply with current policies and procedures throughou By signing this document, I acknowledge I have read, u inderstood, and received an electronic copy of the St. Thomas University Nursing Handbook.
-Student Name Student Signature Student ID Date
+My signature on this document certifies that I have received the official St. Thomas University Nursing Student Handbook.
+I understand that it is my responsibility to review the Nursing Student Handbook in its entirety and seek clarification on any questions, concerns, or points in which I need clarification.
+I further understand that the Nursing Student Handbook and Graduate Nursing Handbook, to include policies and procedures, may be amended and/or changed during my enrollment.
+By signing this acknowledgment, I understand that it is my responsibility to follow all published policies and procedures as outlined in the current Nursing Handbook and Graduate Handbook.
+In the event of any change or amendment to the Nursing Student Handbook or Graduate Handbook, I will receive a copy of the changes or be able to view them electronically online on St. Thomas University's website.
+I understand that it is my responsibility to review the changes and/or amendments in their entirety.
+I will seek clarification on any questions, concerns, or points for which I do not understand.
+I understand the St. Thomas University Nursing Student Handbook and Graduate Handbook contain program-specific policies and procedures for which I must comply.
+In the event a conflict exists between the university catalog and the Nursing Student Handbook, the Nursing Student Handbook shall supersede the university catalog.
+Since healthcare is an ever-changing environment, the Nursing Student Handbook and the Graduate Handbook may be updated frequently to improve educational outcomes and client safety.
+I acknowledge I am personally responsible and must comply with current policies and procedures throughout my enrollment.

+By signing the document, I acknowledge I have read, understood, and received an electronic copy of the St. Thomas University Nursing Handbook and Graduate Handbook.

+Student Name

+Student Signature

+Student ID

+Date